Thakurpukur Maheshtala: Transport

-The Thakurpukur Mahestala CD block has 13 originating/ terminating bus routes.
+Thakurpukur Maheshtala CD block has 13 originating/ terminating bus routes.

-Santoshpur, Akra, Nangi and Budge Budge are stations on the Sealdah–Budge Budge line.
+Santoshpur, Akra, Nangi and Budge Budge are stations on the Sealdah South section.

 Education

 In 2013–14, the Thakurpukur Maheshtala CD block had 56 primary schools with 6,668 students, 1 middle school with 109 students, 7 high schools with 2,152 students and 11 higher secondary schools with 8,853 students.
 Thakupukur Maheshtala CD block had 1 technical/ professional institution with 948 students and 209 institutions for special and non-formal education with 10,292 students.
 Maheshtala municipal area (outside the CD block) had 2 general degree colleges with 1,855 students.